jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 }
 ```

-## Chaining to a Specified Chain of SOCKS Servers
+## Routing Traffic Through a Specified Chain of SOCKS Servers

-You can have the client chained to a specified chain of SOCKS servers, meaning
+You can have the client route traffic through a specified chain of SOCKS
-that the traffic can be routed through the specified chain of SOCKS servers.
-To
-do this, you will need to create a chain of `SocksClient` objects with each
+servers.
+To do this, you will need to create a chain of `SocksClient` objects
-`SocksClient` object specifying a SOCKS server.
+with each `SocksClient` object specifying a SOCKS server.

 API example: